FCD/NTX Roster Rankings – July 8, 2021 – 3rd Degree

 |Only made one bench since the last rankings. – Dan

-Nkosi Tafari is the big winner this week with a 12 place jump off the back off some impressive performances in the FC Dallas defense.
-The second year pro just holds off the returning Jesus Ferreira, who moved up 11 spaces to 5th.
-Mikey Maldonado is the third double digit week, with a 10 place jump to reflect his return to the North Texas starting line-up.
+Nkosi Tafari is the big winner this week with a 12 place jump off the back of some impressive performances in the FC Dallas defense.
+The second-year pro just holds off the returning Jesus Ferreira, who moved up 11 spaces to 5th.
+Mikey Maldonado is the third double-digit week, with a 10 place jump to reflect his return to the North Texas starting line-up.

 Two players tied for the biggest slide as Freddy and Eddie both dropped 11 places.
 Freddy Vargas is out of the lineup in Frisco, as was Eddie Munjoma who’s popped up in Arlington.
 Not what either youngster had hoped a month back.